hrvsdev/tic-tac-toe/README.md

 # Tic Tac Toe - T3

 [Tic Tic Toe](https://t3.hrvs.me) is a mini multiplayer game for two players.
+It can be played even locally.

 ## Run Locally